chrishumboldt/Rocket-Form/README.md

 ```

 ## Initialization
 Each initialization will return an array of component objects (An array will always be returned even if the selector is an id).
-This includes the flicker element itself as well as relevant methods.
+This includes the form element itself as well as relevant methods.
 For example:

 ```javascript
 var forms = Rocket.form();